weaveworks-experiments/demo-weave-kube-hybrid/README.md

 * Bash
 * Cloud provider credentials for GCE, AWS and DigitalOcean.

-Tested on OS X, should also work on Linux.
+Tested on macOS, should also work on Linux.

 ## Steps